Convergence Rate of Multiple-try Metropolis Independent sampler: Eigen-analysis of Multiple-Try Metropolis Independent sampler

 \subsection{Description of the algorithms}

-The general framework of \textit{Multiple-try Metropolis} (MTM) as formulated in \cite{liu2000multiple} is summarized in Algorithm 1.
+The general framework of the MTM as formulated in \cite{liu2000multiple} is summarized in Algorithm \ref{MTM-general}.
 Let the current state be $x$, and let the number of multiple tries be $k$.
 With a proposal transition function $p(x,y)$ that defines the conditional distribution of $y$, we define the \textit{generalized importance weight} as